nickserv/danamccurdy.com/_posts/2017-05-14-almost-a-witness.md

 for two hours now,
 my discomfort grows -
 I am tired and hungry,
-and I have to pee.
+and I need to pee.

 But what, I wonder,
 happened up ahead?